 If you still decide to not have tax withheld from your unemployment benefits, make sure to set aside a portion of each check (say 10 percent) in a high-yield, interest-bearing account.

-If you fail to report your unemployment benefits as income, it’s unlikely you’re going to end up in Federal prison for tax evasion but the fees and penalties associated with lying on your taxes are significant.
-And if you get audited — even if you’re completely clean — the process will be time consuming and potentially expensive.
+If you fail to report your unemployment benefits as income, it’s unlikely you’re going to end up federal prison for tax evasion.
+But the fees and penalties associated with lying on your taxes are significant.
+And if you get audited (even if all your other finances are clean) the process will be time-consuming and potentially expensive.
 When it comes to paying taxes, honesty is always the best policy.